jforget/perl5-decodeur-Mastermind/description-en.md

 trigger a warning `substr outside of string`.

-Anyhow, with the `IJIJ` game turn and with variable `@coul` containing `IJ` and  nothing more,  the building  of the  compatible propositions will be very fast.
+Anyhow, with the `IJIJ` game turn and with variable `@coul` containing `qw<I  J>`   and  nothing  more,   the  building  of   the  compatible propositions will be very fast.

 When the list of possible codes is built, the program matchs each code with each  other and stores  the markings  in a hashtable  with 2-tier